 The posts are based on my own experience there and are especially focused on the doubts I had before visiting Morocco.
-If I had to –or if I do- visit Morocco again I would do it differently, because I took some decisions about the trip that were motivated by wrong information (for example not renting a car), and I don’t want this happening to you!
+If I ever visit Morocco again I would do it differently, because I took some decisions about the trip that were motivated by wrong information (for example not renting a car), and I don’t want this happening to you!

 In this post you will find some general information about Morocco and particularly the city of Marrakech.
 I also give you some suggestions about what you can do and see in order to have a genuine experience, all explained from my personal point of view.